Structural Mechanics Simulation with Ansys Mechanical

 - Flexibly construct simulation with the aid of parameters

-- Carry out batch jobs with defined parameter lists
+- Introduction to carrying out batch jobs with defined parameter lists

 06 Bonded contact and shared topology